Cubicle work environments are doing more harm than good.

-Can you imagine spending eight hours a day in a small box, only leaving to use the restroom, grab a bite to eat or make copies?
-Such a life sounds pretty dreadful.
+Can you imagine spending eight hours a day in a small box, only leaving to use the restroom, grab a bite to eat, or make copies?
+Sounds pretty dreadful.
 The unfortunate truth is that most office workers are trapped in such a box.
 We call it a cubicle.
 If progressive office managers and executives have their way, cubicles will eventually be replaced by open office environments.
 Here’s why:

 Startups are going cubicle-less